Jugendhackt/web-of-web-trust/backend/README.md

 ### Why is a special design even needed?

-Since all clients, such as the browser extension, will be fetching a website that the user currently visits it would be easy for a malicious operator to track all users.
+Since all clients, such as the browser extension, will be fetching a website that the user currently visits, it would be easy for a malicious operator to track all users.

-To mitigate this thread clients *must* request domains, and ruegen, by the first chars of a [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) [hexdigest](https://docs.python.org/3/library/hashlib.html#hashlib.hash.hexdigest) of the FQDN.
+To mitigate this thread, clients *must* request domains, and ruegen, by the first chars of a [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) [hexdigest](https://docs.python.org/3/library/hashlib.html#hashlib.hash.hexdigest) of the FQDN.
 The API will then return all domains that start with the supplied characters in a paginated manner.
-By using this technique the server may not know the specifc request domain.
+By using this technique, the server may not know the specific request domain.

-> This will also over time make the reversing of hash -> FQDn harder, since domains in the database will grow.

 ## Structure